 Roof coping covers the top of parapet walls on flat or low-slope roofing systems.
 These protective caps prevent water from running down into wall cavities, where it can cause serious structural damage.

 Coping materials include metal, stone, concrete, and specialized waterproof composites designed for specific climate conditions.
 The shape directs water away from the wall surface, preventing erosion and moisture penetration that weakens building foundations.
+For maximum protection, integrate your coping with counterflashing that tucks into wall joints, directing water away from vulnerable seams.

 Properly installed coping extends the life of both your roof and exterior walls significantly.
 It’s especially critical in areas with heavy rainfall or freeze-thaw cycles that can exploit small cracks.
 Regular inspection helps identify wear before it becomes costly water damage inside your walls.